yadnyeshkolte/cdac-java/mcqexams/d_4_9_2025/README.md

 # Java Objective Questions (Medium–Difficult)

 ## Q1.
-Which of the following statements about Java classes and objects is true?
+Which of the following statements about Java classes and objects is true? b
 a) Every Java program must have at least one object.
 b) A class can exist without creating any object.
 c) An object can exist without a class.
 d) All classes must be abstract.

-## Q2.
+## Q2. a?
 ```java
 class Student {
     String name;